-The current global pandemic has forced us into a life we’ve not experienced before – lockdown.
-For those in co-habiting relationships, this has meant working and living with your partner or spouse 24/7, with or without children.
+The current global pandemic has forced us into a life we’ve not experienced before.
+For those working from home and in co-habiting relationships means working and living with your partner or spouse 24/7, with or without children.

-Any relationship cracks you may have been experiencing but have avoided addressing prior to the lockdown will end up becoming craters you can no longer ignore.
+Any relationship cracks you may have been experiencing but have avoided addressing prior to the restrictions of the pandemic will end up becoming craters you can no longer ignore.
 Issues that you have accumulated over the years like a catalogue of relationship misdemeanours, pop up as a reminder of irritating imperfections.
 Women are particularly good at remembering every detail with astonishing accuracy (real or perceived) leaving men open mouthed struggling to remember if they were even in the same room at the time.

 Before the pandemic you may have juggled work commitments, home and social life, the gym and children.
 Your life revolved around schedules – work demands and deadlines, dropping off and picking up the children from school plus the extra curricula activities, preparing meals, taking care of household chores, helping the kids with homework, bath time and reading until you could finally tuck them up in bed and return to your computer to check work emails or finish off a report.

 For couples without children, work or career tends to take over.
 Maybe you worked longer hours, travelled more for your job or holidays, found separate interests, focussed on home improvements and may have socialised more freely.

 Whether you have children or not, by the time you got to bed you were exhausted.
 Pinterest, Instagram or YouTube were an appealing distraction before you turned lights out and attempted an uninterrupted night’s sleep.